Culture-to-Culture Image Translation and User Evaluation: Introduction

 \section{Introduction}

-\IEEEPARstart{Y}{ukiko} is an 83-year-old Japanese woman living with her son Matsuo in a traditional Japanese house.
+is an 83-year-old Japanese woman living with her son Matsuo in a traditional Japanese house.
 Yukiko sleeps on a futon on the tatami floor, which, she says, is very good for her back.
 Recently, every time Yukiko has woken up at night to go to the bathroom, she has felt a little dizzy and confused, and sometimes she has had trouble finding the light switch.
-Last week she fell in the dark, and nobody noticed she was lying on the floor until morning.
-Matsuo is worried about her safety and decided to set up a Smart Environment composed of a small table-top robot assistant named Tetsuwan Atomu\footnote{The android boy popular in Japan, also known as ``Astro Boy".}, voice-activated lights, and cameras that can detect emergencies.
+Last week she fell in the dark, and nobody noticed her lying on the floor until morning.
+Matsuo is worried about her safety and decided to set up a Smart Environment composed of a small table-top robot assistant with a tablet-like display on its chest, voice-activated lights, and cameras that can detect emergencies.
 Yukiko gladly agreed to have a camera installed in her room: ``I don’t want to be a burden for my son," she says.

-It’s Sunday evening: Tetsuwan greets her with a bow and then chats with her about cherry blossoms in Spring by showing pictures of beautiful trees in Kyoto on its display. ``You know so many things," Yukiko says with a smile as she lies down on her futon on the tatami floor, preparing to sleep, ``Goodnight!"
-Tetsuwan receives an alert from one of the cameras that has recognized a person lying on the floor as an emergency, which ordinarily requires alerting Yukiko’s family.
-However, according to the robot's cultural database, sleeping on a tatami floor in a traditional Japanese house is common, so this may not be an emergency. ``Switch off the light, please," says Yukiko, yawning and confirming Tetsuwan’s assessment.
-Tetsuwan relaxes: it would smile if it could.
+It’s Sunday evening: a cartoon-like character on the tablet with the appearance of Tetsuwan Atomu\footnote{The android boy popular in Japan, also known as ``Astro Boy".} greets her with a bow, chats with her about cherry blossoms in Spring by showing pictures of trees in Kyoto, and then brushes his teeth with a colored toothbrush under the light of a Japanese paper lamp, suggesting to go to sleep. ``You know so many things," Yukiko says with a smile after brushing her teeth and before lying down on her futon on the tatami floor, ``Goodnight!"

+Tetsuwan receives an alert from one of the cameras recognizing a person lying on the floor: this could be an emergency, which ordinarily requires alerting Yukiko’s family.
+However, according to the robot's cultural database, sleeping on a tatami floor in a traditional Japanese house is common. ``Switch off the light, please," says Yukiko, yawning and confirming Tetsuwan’s assessment.
+Tetsuwan relaxes: ``Goodnight!", he replies.